cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

 ---
 <img src="{{ site.url }}/assets/article_images/terraform/terraform.png"/>

-In [Part I](http://cyberomin.github.io/engineering/2017/05/29/terraform-introduction.html), I introduced us to the concept of IAC(Infrastructure as Code) using [Terraform](https://www.terraform.io/), and we explored the awesomeness of Terraform.
-While the code we used in Part I for provisioning a simple server did work very well, the system we eventually provisioned is hardly a scalable system and not one I’ll recommend for production use.
-The reasoning here is simple, running a single server for your entire application is almost as bad as lighting a match in a gas station, bad things can and will definitely happen.
-And I’ll strongly suggest that you refrain from this setup.
+In [Part I](http://cyberomin.github.io/engineering/2017/05/29/terraform-introduction.html), I introduced you to the concept of IAC(Infrastructure as Code) using [Terraform](https://www.terraform.io/), and we explored the awesomeness of Terraform.
+While the code we used in Part I for provisioning a simple server worked very well, the system we eventually provisioned was hardly a scalable system and not one I would recommend for production use.
+The reasoning is simple, running a single server for your entire application is almost as bad as lighting a match in a gas station, bad things can and will  happen.
+To save the burns let’s look at high availability setup.

-In this second part of our IAC series, I’ll want us to build upon what we started in Part I and we will try to build a semi-highly available system.
+In this second part of our IAC series, we're going to build on what we started in Part I, to create a highly available system.
 In Code X of Part I, we had created one server with the following code:

 {% highlight javascript %}
 resource "digitalocean_droplet" "web" {